molinerisLab/3plex/README.md

 cd v0.1.1-beta
 ```

-Then run the test using docker pulled from docher hub.
+Then run the test using docker pulled from docker hub.
 ```
 docker run -u `id -u` -it --rm -v $PWD:$PWD imolineris/3plex:v0.0.2 $PWD/test/ssRNA.fa $PWD/test/dsDNA.fa $PWD/test_out/
 ```

-Check the outuput files
+Check the output files.
 ```
 ls test_out/*/
 ```

 ## How to install

-To simplyfi the installation we advise to use the docker image, see the dockerfile if you need to modify the software.
+To simplify the installation, we advise you to use the docker image.
+See the dockerfile if you need to modify the software.

 ### Dependencies